microsoft/Freeflow/README.md

 You can use any other application images to replace iperf3.

-"VNET_PREFIX=10.32.0.0/12" means FreeFlow will treat IP addresses within "10.32.0.0/12" as overlay IP and others as external IP.
-For external IPs, connections will bypass FreeFlow and use the original network path.
-If you do not set this environment variable, FreeFlow will intercept all addresses, and the container may lose connectivity to the Internet.
+"VNET_PREFIX=10.32.0.0/12" means FreeFlow will treat IP addresses within "10.32.0.0/12" as overlay IP and accelerate connections between two IPs in this range.
+For IP addresses outside this range, Freeflow will do nothing and use the original network path.

+Freeflow requires both ends are accelerated by Freeflow, or both ends are not accelerated.
+Mix-and-match will not work.
+So a good practice is to set VNET_PREFIX the same for all containers and large enough to cover all the IPs you want to accelerate.

 "LD_PRELOAD=/freeflow/libfsocket.so" means all socket calls will be intercepted by FreeFlow.
 If you want to temporarily disable Freeflow for a specific application, run like this